teambit/docs/docs/introduction/why-bit.md

 While the modern web makes components its first class citizens, many modern web projects are still being built in a cumbersome monolithic way, as different features and the developers who build them are tightly coupled to each other, slowing down development and making it hard to build together.

 **Bit modularizes the development of modern web applications**.

+Instead of building a large web app as a cumbersome monolithic, Bit lets you split its development into decoupled sets of components called “scopes”.
+Each scope represents a feature, and its components can be independently developed, built, tested, and released by a different team.
+Many teams can easily build together, side by side, autonomously developing and continuously integrating components.
+Through the cloud, this process can be effectively scaled to many teams and web applications built together with the same components.

-Web application development becomes **faster**, more **scalable** and well **standardized**.
+Web development becomes **faster**, more **scalable** and highly **standardized**.
 Application users enjoy new features more frequently released, bugs can be quickly fixed or replaced, and user experience remains consistent at every touchpoint.

 ### How?